Branson picked up his coffee, took a careful sip, and then put the coffee back in the cup holder.

 The kid in the green vest flickered into view, but his appearance had dramatically changed.
 His skin was all rotted and brown, his raggedy brown hair now white, and there were no eyes within the pitted sockets of his leathery face.

-He opened his pocked and rotted mouth to release a shrill scream, his jaw unhinging, that mouth widening downwards to stretch beyond its normal, natural means.
+This abomination opened his pocked and rotted mouth to release a shrill scream, his jaw unhinging, that mouth widening downwards to stretch beyond its normal, natural means.

 This thing picked up Branson by his suit jacket and flung him yet again, throwing the larger man as easily as someone pitching a bowling ball.
 Branson flew into another set of shelves, knocking down yet more goods and sundries belonging to this gas station out in the middle of nowhere.

 Branson stood on two shaky legs and pulled forth his piece, pulling forth his wits as well, because now he was angry, and he didn’t get angry very often.

 This rotted thing that had previously looked like a pimply-faced teen flickered into view right in front of the liquor coolers.